 Grandparents cannot request possession and access to a child if the child’s biological parents are deceased, their parental rights were relinquished or terminated, or the child has been adopted or is in the process of being adopted by someone other than a stepparent.Speak to a Trusted Attorney in Dallas

 Although typically, parents raise their children, in some instances, the court will find it to be in a child’s best interest award grandparent custody rights.
 If you need assistance regarding possession and access to a grandchild, it is smart to consult a lawyer as soon as possible.
 At McClure Law Group, our experienced attorneys are mindful of the sensitive nature of custody matters, and we will develop a strategy to help you seek your desired outcome respectfully and efficiently.
-Our primary office is located in Dallas and can meet clients for consultations at our Collin County office in Plano.
 We frequently help people with custody issues in Dallas, Frisco, McKinney, Irving, Richardson, Rockwall, Fort Worth, and Garland.
 We also represent people in family law matters in cities in Dallas, Rockwall, Tarrant, Denton, Collin, and Grayson Counties.
 You can contact us by using our online form or calling 214.692.8200 to set up a consultation.